LETTER FROM SUPERINTENDENT

 The Board, as a service, provides transportation for selected activities to the students of the School System.
 The Board reserves the right to deny a student or students the privilege of being transported at public expense, provided the policies and school rules and regulations outlined above are not followed.
 It should also be noted that any student who accumulates more than three bus suspensions during the year may be denied bus riding privileges for the remainder of the school term.

 The first time no one is available to receive the student, the parent/guardian or other persons listed in the student’s school record will be contacted to pick up the student at the Transportation Office.
-Subsequent incidences may result in additional consequences including calls to the School Resource Officer and DHR and suspension of transportation privileges.
+Subsequent incidences may result in additional consequences including calls to the School Resource Officer or DHR and suspension of transportation privileges.

 Contact information must be kept current at all times.
 Photo ID is required for student pick-up.